 Use the seven-step inspection procedure described in Section 2 to inspect your combination vehicle.
 There are more things to inspect on a combination vehicle than on a single vehicle.
 Many of these items are simply more of what you would find on a single vehicle.
 (For example, tires, wheels, lights, reflectors, etc.) However, there are also some new things to check.
 These are discussed below.

-7.3.1 - Additional Checks
+7.3.1 ADDITIONAL CHECKS

-Do these checks in addition to those already listed in Section 2, Step 5: Do a Walk-around Inspection.
+Complete these checks in addition to those already listed in Section 2, Step 5: Do Walkaround Inspection.

 Coupling System Areas